Barea, Mavs pull away in 4th for 113-104 win over Celtics

 Boston was without Gordon Hayward, who sat with soreness in his surgically repaired left ankle, in part because of playing on consecutive nights.

+Just like a Dallas team coming off consecutive woeful seasons, the Celtics (10-10) are at .500 coming off two straight trips to the Eastern Conference finals.

+“We don’t impose our fear and will on teams,” said Smart, who had to be held back from fans by Irving in the final seconds against his hometown team.
+“Last year, teams when they came in and played the Celtics, they knew they were in for a fight.
+This year, teams can’t wait to play us and that’s a problem.”

-The Mavericks led by five starting the fourth quarter but pushed the lead to 106-90 on 3-pointers by Barea and Wesley Matthews, who had 15 points after missing three straight games and four of the past five with a left hamstring strain.
+The Mavericks led by five starting the fourth quarter but pushed the lead to 106-90 on those consecutive 3-pointers from Barea and Matthews, who had 15 points after missing three straight games and four of the past five with a left hamstring strain.

 Doncic looked like a natural at the point from the start with five assists in the first quarter while making all three of his 3-point attempts for nine points.